Police suspect same persons behind planting of IEDs in Ghazipur and Old Seemapuri in Delhi | Law-Order

 The Delhi Police investigating the recoveries of IEDs in Ghazipur and Old Seemapuri has found that the design and component of the explosives were same and that a stolen motorcycle was parked near both the spots.

 Investigators believe that the same persons were behind planting the IEDs within a month.
-The sketches of two suspects have been prepared, a senior police officer said, adding that efforts are being made to nab them at the earliest.
+The sketches of two suspects who claimed to be students hailing from Uttar Pradesh have been prepared, a senior police officer said, adding that efforts are being made to identify and nab them at the earliest.

+The explosives recovered at the two spots in Delhi were similar in make and design to those that were recovered from Punjab two months ago, police said.

+''Though the explosives recovered from Punjab and Delhi's Old Seemapuri and Ghazipur were of similar make and design, those recovered in Punjab were explosives of lightweight and those in Delhi have a metallic covering,'' the officer said.

 Such activities are not possible without local support, he had added.